 Much like the Around the Worlds pushing exercise, the reverse fly is a fantastic pulling exercise that works at strengthening the areas of the shoulders that keep them open, counteracting the forward rounding we are all subject to!

 Primary muscles worked: Shoulders

 Secondary muscles worked: Upper Back

 1. Stand with feet a comfortable distance apart, knees slightly bent.
-Keeping the back straight (think about sticking your chest and back side out ) lean the upper body forward on a 45 degree angle, so that your spine is almost parallel with the floor.
+Keeping the back straight (think about sticking your chest and back side out ) lean the upper Healthy Body forward on a 45 degree angle, so that your spine is almost parallel with the floor.
 Keep your ears over your shoulders.
 Have the free weights in each hand, with your arms extended downwards, palms facing each other.

 3. Slowly lower the weights back down to the start position.
 Inhale as you lower the weights, exhaling as you raise them up.